MdFaisar/MyBully-Cyberbullying-Detectors/README.md

 ## What this project does

-- Trains a TF-IDF + Logistic Regression classifier to detect bullying vs non-bullying messages.
+- Trains a BERT model to detect bullying vs non-bullying messages.
 - Serves a REST API (`/api/analyze`) to analyze a text and return prediction, confidence, and severity.
 - Lets users provide feedback (Correct/Wrong).
 Feedback is saved to `dataset/feedback.csv` and used to update the model.
 The update routine combines the original dataset and recent feedback so the model keeps base knowledge while learning from user corrections.